lovelaze/nebula-sync/README.md

 | `SYNC_CONFIG_DEBUG_INCLUDE`       | database,networking        | Debug config keys to include                   |
 | `SYNC_CONFIG_DEBUG_EXCLUDE`       | database,networking        | Debug config keys to exclude                   |

+## Notes

+### Default user of Docker container / Docker secrets example
+By default, the Docker container runs as user `1001`.
+If you are using Docker secrets, the user that is running the container will need read permissions to the files that the Docker secrets reference.
+If the user does not have the right permissions you will receive an error `Failed to initialize service error="open /run/secrets/primary: permission denied"`.
+To avoid this error, either make sure to `chown 1001 ./your/secretfiles && chmod 400 ./your/secretfiles` or use the [`user` directive in Docker Compose](https://docs.docker.com/reference/compose-file/services/#user) to change the user that the container runs as to a user of your choice - and then make sure to update your secret files' ownership to that user.
+In the example [docker-compose-with-secrets.yml](examples/docker-compose-with-secrets.yml), user `1234` owns `./secrets/primary.txt` and `./secrets/replicas.txt` and both have `-r--------` permissions.

 ## Disclaimer